artecs-group/RVfpga-sim-addons/Computer_Organization/Lab1/README.md

 ## Exercise 2
-Implement and run the bubble sort algorithm in RISC-V assembly.
-This simple algorithm sorts the elements of a vector from smallest to largest using a very straightforward procedure: it repeatedly traverses the vector, swapping successive positions if V(i) > V(i+1), until no swaps are made.
+The Bubble Sort algorithm sorts the elements of a vector from smallest to largest using a very straightforward procedure: it repeatedly traverses the vector, swapping successive positions if V(i) > V(i+1), until no swaps are made.

+**PROGRAMMING IN RISC-V ASSEMBLY:**
 The following pseudocode is provided as a guide (Note: use a constant, N, to define the length of the vector):

 ```
 do